 – Tough to Cock

 The BSA Meteor Silentium was originally introduced in 1955, over half a century ago, and we are now on our 7th iteration of this famous gun.
-BSA, and now Gamo who took over in 1986, have always adopted a “if it aint broke” approach to the Meteor and consequently ended up with a rifle that was very old fashioned, not to mention underpowered, and really only suited for purists of the brand looking to reclaim a bit of the past.
+BSA, and now Gamo, who took over in 1986, have always adopted an “if it ain’t broke, don’t fix it” approach to the Meteor, and consequently have ended up with a rifle that’s very old fashioned, not to mention underpowered.
+It’s really only suited for purists of the brand, looking to reclaim a bit of the past.

-Now However, they introduce the Meteor EVO, a version of their classic rifle that has been given a firm boot into the 21st century.
-First thing to note is the power, upped from the originals 8ft/lb, the EVO features a brand new spring and valves system that will produces around 11ft/lbs of muzzle energy, just under the legal limit.
+Now, however, they introduce the Meteor EVO, a version of their classic rifle that has been given a firm boot into the 21st century.
+First thing to note is the power: upped from the original’s 8ft/lb, the EVO features a brand-new spring-and-valves system that will produce around 11ft/lbs of muzzle energy, just under the legal limit.

-The EVO, much like its predecessor is a rifle that is built to last, something that continues to impress me about the brand.
-The Finish of the EVO is also really good with chequering on the stock and a thick rubber recoil pad.
-Testing the gun out 4.52 Air Arms field pellets gave tight groupings at 30 yards and I’m sure with a bit of experimentation with pellets this could be improved further.
+The EVO, much like its predecessor, is a rifle that’s built to last, something that continues to impress me about the brand.
+The finish of the EVO is also really good, with chequering on the stock and a thick rubber recoil pad.
+Testing the gun out, 4.52 Air Arms field pellets gave tight groupings at 30 yards, and I’m sure that, with a bit of experimentation with pellets, this could be improved further.

 The BSA carries a lot of heritage.
-It also shoots well if being a little loud and cumbersome to aim.
+It also shoots well … even if it’s a little loud and cumbersome to aim.

 + Great Build Quality

 – Quite Loud

 – Front Heavy